Suggestions for securing your operation, and explanations of AngelTrack's many security features.

 AngelTrack has a built-in list of the 150 most commonly-used passwords.
 Attackers have the same list, and routinely use it to conduct brute-force attacks.
 To protect you from such attacks, AngelTrack does not permit any employee to choose a password that is on the list.

-Warn employees to not share passwords
+Warn employees to not share their passwords

 Employees should be counselled -- and then occasionally reminded -- that they are strictly prohibited from sharing passwords with other employees.